Water Restoring — Water Damage Restoration

 With over 14 years of experience, our team has provided water cleanup services to numerous buildings on the Rutgers University-Livingston Campus and surrounding areas, including academic facilities, residential housing, and administrative offices.

-Reach our local Rutgers University-Livingston Campus crew — call now for emergency response.
+Get our local Rutgers University-Livingston Campus crew on the line.
+Call now for emergency response.

-📞 Call +1 (833) 951-0524
+Call +1 (833) 951-0524

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.